hpcsheffield/2014-01-14-manchester/shell/README.md

 thing.
 These shortcuts are not necessary, they are provided for your convenience.

-# Our data set: Cochlear Implants
+## Our data set: Cochlear Implants

 A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
-More than a quarter of a million people have them, but there are still no widely-accepted benchmark to measure their effectiveness.
+More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
-In order to establish a baseline for such a benchmark, teenagers with CIs were asked to listen to audio files on their computer and
+In order to establish a baseline for such a benchmark, teenagers with CIs were asked to listen to audio files on their computer and report:
-report:

 1.  the quietest sound they could hear
 2.  the lowest and highest tones they could hear